Assam Don Bosco University: History

-Programmes and Facilities
+Programmes and facilities

 Assam Don Bosco University offers academic programmes in Engineering, Management, Social Sciences, Applied Sciences, Life Sciences, Research and Distance/Online Learning.

 The first Constituent College of Don Bosco University is Don Bosco College of Engineering and Technology (DBCET) now known as ADBU Azara Campus.

 The Central Library system runs on open sources software Koha and DSpace.

 Community Engagements is strong feature of the university.
 To make community engagement an integral part of education, the university have introduced a mandatory course in Service Learning for all the students of the university.
 The course gives department specific theoretical input of 30 hours for all the students, followed by planned and supervised engagement by the students with communities (200 hours for UG students, 180 hours for PG students).

 Recognition, accreditation and ranking

 The university is recognized by the University Grants Commission (UGC), India and accredited by the National Assessment and Accreditation Council (NAAC), India.
-The university is also approved by the Distance Education Bureau (DEB), India and the All India Council for Technical Education (AICTE), India.
-ADBU is a recognized member of the Association of Indian Universities (AIU), India, Association of Commonwealth Universities, (ACU), UK and the International Association of Universities (IAU), France.
+The university is also approved by the Distance Education Bureau (DEB), India, All India Council for Technical Education (AICTE) and Pharmacy Council of India (PCI).

+ADBU is a recognized member of the Association of Indian Universities (AIU), India, Association of Commonwealth Universities, (ACU), UK, International Association of Universities (IAU), France and Salesian Institutions of Higher Education (IUS).

 Assam University was ranked 151-200 band in the overall category by the National Institutional Ranking Framework (NIRF) of 2021.

-Collaborations
+Partner universities

 The university has established collaborative arrangements with universities and institutions in India and around the world through Memorandums of Understanding (MoU).
 The following are some of the partners of the university: